 - Take a toasty kotatsu boat down the Arakawa

 Date: February 3rd, 11th, 14th and 23rd

 The only-in-Japan tradition of Setsubun is on February 3rd annually.
 One of the customs of Setsubun is to catch beans for good luck at a temple.
 Several of the larger temples also throw other goodies such as amulets and even money.
 However, in 2022 and 2021 many were cancelled on account of the Coronavirus.
-But here are some resources to enjoy a “mamemaki” festival at home this year.
-In a ‘normal’ year, there are many temples around Saitama where you can enjoy this fun and unique Japanese ritual, including:
+And unfortunately in 2023 they are not all coming back, yet, but there are several on this year for the first time in three years.
+Here are a few that are confirmed for 2023: